YKaisen/YKaisen.github.io/index.md

 </p>

 <p align="justify">
-My research interest mainly focused on 48V Point-of-Load converter for data center power supply.
+My research interest mainly focused on topologies, modeling and controls of Point-of-Load converter for data center power supply.
 Nowadays more than 80% costs of data centers' expenditure goes to electricity.
 Our goal is to expolore and develop high-performance, high-efficiency and high-density power solutions to alleviate the challenges of data centers.
 </p>

 <!-- This kind of mark can hide sentences -->